 Conventional Loans at Pacor Mortgage

 Some types of mortgages are backed or guaranteed by a government agency such as Veteran Affairs (VA) loans.
 Mortgages are not insured by an agency are conventional loans.
-Conventional loans exist for homebuyers or homeowners who may not be able to obtain approval under non-conventional mortgage guidelines.

 While conventional loans are not insured by any government agency, these loans do adhere to specific guidelines.
 The guidelines that conventional mortgage lenders follow are set by Fannie Mae, or more formally known as the Federal National Mortgage Association (FNMA).
 Fannie Mae was created by the federal government and is one of the biggest buyers and sellers of conventional loans.
 Fannie Mae sets all of the requirements that conventional mortgage borrowers must meet, including minimum credit scores, debt-to-income ratios, and maximum loan amounts.